What is composite bonding?

 To protect a portion of the tooth's root that has become exposed when gums recede

-Can I whiten my teeth before composite bonding?
+Can I whiten my teeth before bonding?

-As most composite bonding is done on front teeth we may also give you the option of tooth whitening prior to treatment to allow a better colour match for your teeth.
+As most composite bonding is done on front teeth I may also give you the option of tooth whitening prior to treatment to allow a better colour match for your teeth.
 In some cases it allows you to have that brighter smile!

 Once you are happy with the colour of your teeth and ready to go proceed with the treatment we will arrange an appointment for you and get started on creating your ideal smile.